Status and phase

 Diagnosis of acute promyelocytic leukemia.

-Treatment with chemotherapy, wide-field radiation, or biologic therapy within 14 days of study entry.
+Treatment with chemotherapy, wide-field radiation, or biologic therapy within 14 days of registration.
 NOTE: hydroxyurea, leukapheresis and/or cyclophosphamide are allowed prior to study entry per the protocol.

-Treatment with investigational drug within 14 days of study entry.
+Treatment with investigational drug within 21 days of registration.

-Previous allogeneic stem cell transplant within 60 days.
+Previous allogeneic stem cell transplant within 60 days prior to registration.

-History of other malignancies (excluding MDS, CMML, MDS/MPN, MPN's) within 2 years prior to study entry, with the exception of: adequately treated in situ carcinoma of the cervix, breast, prostate; basal cell carcinoma of the skin or localized squamous cell carcinoma of the skin; previous malignancy confined and surgically resected (or treated with other modalities) with curative intent.
+History of other malignancies (excluding MDS, CMML, MDS/MPN, MPN's) within 2 years prior to reigstration, with the exception of: adequately treated in situ carcinoma of the cervix, breast, prostate; basal cell carcinoma of the skin or localized squamous cell carcinoma of the skin; previous malignancy confined and surgically resected (or treated with other modalities) with curative intent.
 Subjects receiving maintenance or adjuvant therapy for organ-confined malignancy such as breast or prostate cancer are eligible.
-Maintenance and/or adjuvant chemotherapy must be discontinued >72 hours prior to treatment initiation.
-Those with substantial potential for recurrence and/or ongoing active malignancy must be discussed with the sponsor-investigator before study entry.
+Maintenance and/or adjuvant chemotherapy must be discontinued >72 hours prior to study treatment initiation.
+Those with substantial potential for recurrence and/or ongoing active malignancy must be discussed with the sponsor-investigator before registration.

 Clinically significant cardiovascular disease including: